One-on-One, Two-on-Two and Group Experiences in Nature, rain or shine, for youth with varying abilities.

-FIND SPACE AND TIME to enhance your Body, Left Brain, Right Brain, Emotions, Social and Spirit through adapted experiences in Nature.
+FIND SPACE AND TIME to enhance your Body, Left Brain, Right Brain, Emotions and Spirit through adapted experience in Nature.

 Every experience brings its own opportunities for growth.
 We generate great adventures in Nature that cater to the interest and abilities of each person.